Click HERE to register for the 2013 Great Central US ShakeOut

 Are You Ready to ShakeOut?

 With more the 40 million people living and working in the central U.S., a major earthquake could cause unprecedented devastation.
 What we do now, before a big earthquake, will determine what our lives will be like afterwards.
 With earthquakes an inevitable part of this region’s future, we must act quickly to ensure that disasters do not become catastrophes.

-The Great Central U.S. ShakeOut in February 2012 involved more than three million people through a broad-based outreach program, partnership with media, and public advocacy by hundreds of partners.
-The event is being repeated on February 7, 2013.
+The Great Central U.S. ShakeOut in February 2013 involved nearly three million people through a broad-based outreach program, partnership with media, and public advocacy by hundreds of partners.
+The event is being repeated on October 17, 2013.
 This event is being organized by the Central United States Earthquake Consortium and the states of: Alabama, Arkansas, Kentucky, Illinois, Indiana, Mississippi, Missouri, and Tennessee.

 A key aspect of the ShakeOut is the integration of comprehensive science-based earthquake research and the lessons learned from decades of social science research about why people get prepared.
 The result is a “teachable moment” on par with having an actual earthquake (often followed by increased interest in getting ready for earthquakes).
 ShakeOut creates the sense of urgency that is needed for people, organizations, and communities to get prepared, to practice what to do to be safe, and to learn what plans need to be improved.

 Not just any drill will accomplish this; it needs to be big.
 It must inspire communities to come together.
 It must involve children at school and parents at work, prompting conversations at home.
 It must allow every organization, city, etc., to make it their own event.